Take a gander at our FTC disclosure opus here. The following article was last updated on Dec 1, 2025 ...

 Many moons ago, when my second-generation Bandit 1200's title found its way into my hands, she was a few years beyond the Givi V35 specific hardware that would've completed her conversion over to sport touring status.
 Thankfully, Twisted Throttle offers a hard luggage mounting solution for Shad saddlebags as well as their SH45 top case complete with a color scheme that near-matches my bike.
 This adaption wasn't void of customer support and product-specific obstacles, however, so I'm writing this post-purchase article to clarify a few useful truths.

-It all started with the arrival of my Shad luggage and optional, separately-purchased red reflective lenses.
+It all started with the arrival of my Shad luggage and optional, separately-purchased red reflective Shad SH45 lenses.
 The installation instructions for said lenses don't explain precisely how we're to go about removing the preinstalled clear version.
-My phone calls to Twisted Throttle were met with vague "try this, try that" responses which might as well have translated loosely to "break this, break that".
+Twisted Throttle met my phone calls with vague "try this, try that" responses which might as well have loosely translated to "break this, break that".

 Don't get me wrong.
 Twisted Throttle is a great company, offering sturdy products for sale by a more than polite staff.
-Their internal organization, on the other hand leaves a bit to be desired.
+On the other hand, their internal organization leaves a bit to desire.

-Then there's the matter of card stock templates which fit between the lenses and case itself.
+Then there's the matter of card stock templates which fit between the Shad SH45 lenses and the case itself.
 My original intention was to organize and document an integrated LED brake light installation that wouldn't require the card paper lens backing.
-So, I mistakenly hurled them into storage limbo, never to be found again.
+So, I mistakenly hurled them into storage limbo and I never found them again.
 After 15k+ miles to my 2016 riding season, I decided a newer bike would eventually roll into my garage, nullifying any interest in the custom brake light mod.
 Calling once more to see if they had a replacement lens backing led to an unsuccessful warehouse search.

-This was followed by a new lens purchase ... just for the dang paper!
+I followed that with a new lens purchase ... just for the dang paper!

 Thinking some of you might be looking for the very same template, I've scanned and uploaded it for use here.
 The top backing wouldn't quite fit onto my scanner, so you'll want to cut it in half before tracing, flipping and tracing again.
 If you're grateful for the template, we accept Stripe ;)